 The City has developed an Urban Indigenous Strategy that will strengthen the City’s relationship with the Indigenous community.
 The strategy will help promote a better understanding among all residents about Indigenous histories, cultures, experiences and contributions.

-MMIWG Red Dress Display at Hamilton Police Services
+MMIWG Honouring our Sisters Display at Hamilton Police Services

 Why is this important?

 - To carry out the Calls to Action from the Truth and Reconciliation Commission of Canada at the local level.

 - Our Future Hamilton community vision includes key directions regarding Indigenous cultures and knowledge.

 - City Council approved the Aboriginal Justice Strategy in 2015 acknowledging Indigenous peoples as the original peoples of this area.

 - We recognize many of the national issues that impact Indigenous peoples locally such as missing and murdered Indigenous women and the legacy of Indian residential schools.

 To commit to the 231 Calls for Justice from the Missing and Murdered Indigenous Women and Girls Inquiry Final Report and to develop framework with local Police Services, Community Partners, Education Institutions, and residents to dismantle barriers for Indigenous women and girls to feel safe and equality within their city.

 How will the strategy be developed?